andyt530/py-az2tf/README.md

 ## This project has now been archived in favour of my new project http://github.com/awsandy/aws2tf

 ### The Feb.
 2020 release of the 2.0 azurerm provider would require some effort to support going forwards.
-And as I am no longer employed by Microsoft I can't relly justify spending my spare time supporting this tool.
+And as I am no longer employed by Microsoft I can't realy justify spending my spare time supporting this tool.

 ---